McGill station: Renovation and upgrade works

 In March 2012, the station underwent renovation work that included the replacement of Travertine tiles covering surfaces of the whole station, spanning over 1,835 m2.
 Other work included replacing the lighting system, fixing columns, beams, and concrete slabs and replacing granite staircases and handrails.
-The work was to be completed by March 2013.
-More recently (end of 2016), modernized signage has been put in place, flooring has been completely replaced and the stained glass installation underwent a restoration and was put back in place.
+By the end of 2016, modernized signage has been put in place, flooring has been completely replaced and the stained glass installation underwent a restoration and was put back in place.

 In 2020, work began on making the station universally accessible, ahead of the arrival of the REM.
-The project involves the construction of a new entrance building, two elevators and refurbishment of three of the other entrances.
+The project involves the construction of a new entrance building, two elevators, new public artwork and refurbishment of three of the other entrances.
+This was estimated to cost around $58 million.

+On April 3, 2023, McGill became the 26th accessible metro station in the network, with the completion of the refurbishment work.

 Réseau express métropolitain station

 In November 2016, CDPQ Infra announced that the proposed Réseau express métropolitain (REM) system would connect to the Green line at McGill.
-As with the 1980s Line 3 proposal, the REM will use the historic Mont Royal tunnel to head north from downtown.
-The REM station will be located under McGill College Avenue, and a pedestrian tunnel will connect it to the Green Line station concourse, as well as the wider Underground City.
-CDPQ Infra indicate that the station will be the 2nd busiest station on the REM, with over 25,000 passengers per day.
+As with the 1980s Line 3 proposal, the REM uses the historic Mont Royal tunnel to head north from downtown.
+The REM station is located under McGill College Avenue, and a pedestrian tunnel connects it to the Green Line station concourse, as well as the wider Underground City.
+CDPQ Infra indicates that the station will be the 2nd busiest station on the REM, with over 25,000 passengers per day.